Firewall Network (FireNet) Advanced Config¶

 Go to Network > Interfaces > Edit Interface > Mark the Ping checkbox.

 Go to Firewall Network > Advanced > Click the 3 vertical dots as shown below:

 The expanded view shows the firewall deployed by the Aviatrix Controller and towards the end of screen shot, one can enable/disable LAN side Health Check.

 In this example, AWS and Check Point used to demonstrate the functionality as shown below:

-Go to Check Point logs and Monitoring section, notice that the ICMP health check is initiated every 5 second from the Aviatrix Transit FireNet gateways.
+Go to Check Point logs and Monitoring section, notice that the ICMP health check is initiated every 5 seconds from the Aviatrix Transit FireNet Gateways.
 The 5 second setting is the default and cannot be changed.